BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

   - Let's Encrypt
 ---

-Recently I was working on adding https to my website [KnapsackPro.com](https://knapsackpro.com) and I'd like to share some tips with you how to configure SSL/TLS in rails application for free with Let's Encrypt.
+Recently I was working on adding HTTPS to my website [KnapsackPro.com](https://knapsackpro.com) and I'd like to share some tips with you how to configure SSL/TLS in Rails application for free with Let's Encrypt.

 <img src="/images/blog/posts/setting-up-automated-ssl-for-rails-app-with-lets-encrypt/lets_encrypt.png" style="float:right;width:300px;" />

-I needed a secure connection for my API rails application because my gem called [knapsack_pro](https://github.com/KnapsackPro/knapsack_pro-ruby), which is responsible for optimizing test suite split, sends test file names to API where the test suite split is happening.
-I wanted to keep connection more secure with SSL/TLS.
+I needed a secure connection for my Rails application API because my gem called [knapsack_pro](https://github.com/KnapsackPro/knapsack_pro-ruby), which is responsible for optimizing test suite split, sends test file names to API where the test suite split happens.
+I wanted to keep the connection more secure with SSL/TLS.

-I was looking for options like maybe buying a cheap certificate for a year but I needed a few certificates for domains like main website, api domain, staging website and api staging domain.
+I was looking for options like buying a cheap certificate for a year but I needed a few certificates for my other domains like main website, API domain, staging website and API staging domain.

-A while ago I read on hacker news about [Let's Encrypt](https://letsencrypt.org).
+A while ago, I read an article on hacker news about [Let's Encrypt](https://letsencrypt.org).
 It's is a new Certificate Authority sponsored by many companies.
 They are aiming for a few things:

 * free certificates for everyone
-* ssl renewal process should be automated (no more buying a certificate every year and manually updating it on the server)
+* SSL renewal process should be automated (no more buying a certificate every year and manually updating it on the server)
 * automatic issuance and renewal protocol as an open standard

 What differentiates Let's Encrypt from other Certificate Authorities is that Let's Encrypt has ninety-day lifetimes for certificates.
-One of the reasons of ninety-day lifetimes is that it encourage automation.
+One of the reasons of ninety-day lifetimes is that it encourages automation.
 We can’t continue to expect system administrators to manually handle renewals.
-More explanation you can [find here](https://letsencrypt.org/2015/11/09/why-90-days.html).
+More explanation can be [found here](https://letsencrypt.org/2015/11/09/why-90-days.html).

 # What you are going to learn